Fall Fishing

 When Does Fall Fishing Start

-What the angler does need to watch VERY carefully is the water temperature!
-To be successful at picking fishing lures, locations and techniques, you should understand the habits and movements of fish.
+What the angler does need to watch VERY carefully is water temperatures!
+To be successful at picking best lures, best locations and techniques, you should understand the habits and movements of fish.

 4 Degrees Celsius

-Here is an interesting fact: Deep lakes will always hold cold water in their deeper sections- 4 degrees Celsius, to be exact, which holds almost ALL YEAR round.
+Here is an interesting fact: Deeper lakes will always hold cold water in their deeper sections – 4 degrees Celsius, to be exact, which holds almost ALL YEAR round.

 Water Layers Don’t Mix!